A Child Called It Movie

 Detailed Explanation

 The memoir is written from the perspective of Pelzer as a child, which adds to its emotional intensity.
-Readers are taken through a series of traumatic events, including being forced to swallow ammonia, being burned on a stove, and being locked in the basement for extended periods.
+Plus, readers are taken through a series of traumatic events, including being forced to swallow ammonia, being burned on a stove, and being locked in the basement for extended periods.
 Despite the relentless abuse, Pelzer's will to survive and his hope for a better future shine through, making the story not only a tale of suffering but also one of resilience and courage.

 Step-by-Step or Concept Breakdown